• Features

 MJ Porter‘s Dark Age Chronicles return on 5 January with Lords of Iron.
 Both Seeress Meddi of the Eorlingas and Wærmund of the Gyrwe share an enemy: Elen.
 To gain vengeance for past wrongs, Meddi and Waermund must defeat powerful enemies with the sharpest blades and the magik of iron.
 In their final conflict will they triumph, or will their legacy crumble?

 The Berlin Murders by Fiona Veitch Smith, out on 13 January, is the fifth in her Clara Vale mysteries.
 Detective Miss Clara Vale is bound for Berlin’s Fashion Week in September, 1930.
 Among the fashion set the talk is of the coming election and the National Socialists.
 When a friend is murdered at a Jewish clothing factory, Clara investigates.
 Can she solve the murder and a Nazi plot — and save her friends?
-We’ll have a feature from Fiona on the background to her book.
+We’ve got a feature from Fiona on her research travels — using a 1929 guidebook.

 On the same day, The Girl Who Told The Truth by Catherine Hokin is released.
 Annie is working at the Nuremberg trials in 1946 when she sees Margarete, the confidante of Hitler who almost caused her mother’s murder.
 But if Annie reveals Margarete’s true identity it will also expose her father’s secret relationship with the German woman and destroy Annie’s family.
-She must make a choice… Catherine’s written us a feature on the politics of the times.
+She must make a choice… Catherine’s written us a feature on the fall and rise of fascism.

 In Braving the Dawn by Peggy Joque Williams, out on 15 January, former favourite Sylvienne d’Aubert, banished by Louis XIV, sails for the French colony of Quebec, determined to one day return to her homeland and her lover.
 She must survive hardships and challenges to rebuild her life in a place both welcoming and dangerous.
 But the king’s reach is long, and Sylvienne’s past haunts her at every turn.